sagemathinc/cowasm/packages/jpython/README.md

 >>> 2^3
 8
 ```

-Right now only caret for exponentiation (and `^^` for xor) is implemented, but
+Right now only the notation [a..b] for ranges and caret for exponentiation (and
-I'll probably implement more (e.g., nice notation [a..b] for ranges), arbitrary
-precision integers and rationals using GMP, etc.
+`^^` for xor) is implemented.
+I might implement more, though maybe that's enough.

 You can get the same effect in a .py file as follows: